-22nd Century Group Announces Allowance of U.S. Patent For Regulating Nicotine in Tobacco Using Transcription Factor Gene
+22nd Century Group Announces Allowance of U.S. Patent for Regulating Nicotine in Tobacco with Transcription Factor Gene

-The allowed claims of Patent Application No. 12/601,752, entitled, NUCLEIC ACID SEQUENCES ENCODING TRANSCRIPTION FACTORS REGULATING ALKALOID BIOSYNTHESIS AND THEIR USE IN MODIFYING PLANT METABOLISM, cover methods of producing tobacco and tobacco cells with altered nicotine levels.
-NbTF7 is one of six tobacco transcription factor genes identified and demonstrated to regulate nicotine biosynthesis and nicotine content in tobacco plants in International Patent Application PCT/IB2008/003131, from which United States Patent Application No. 12/601,752 and other related patents and patent applications are derived.
+The allowed claims of Patent Application No. 13/464,212, entitled, NUCLEIC ACID SEQUENCES ENCODING TRANSCRIPTION FACTORS REGULATING ALKALOID BIOSYNTHESIS AND THEIR USE IN MODIFYING PLANT METABOLISM, cover producing tobacco plants with altered nicotine levels by mutagenesis of the transcription factor gene NbTF7 that negatively regulates nicotine biosynthesis.
+NbTF7 is one of six tobacco transcription factor genes identified and demonstrated to regulate nicotine biosynthesis and nicotine content in tobacco plants in International Patent Application PCT/IB2008/003131, from which United States Patent Application No. 13/464,212 and other related patent applications are derived.

-The Notice of Allowance for regulating transcription factor gene NbTF7 was issued on June 16, 2014 to the National Research Council Canada (NRC).
-Dr. Jonathon Page and Andrea T. Todd are the inventors.
+The Notice of Allowance for regulating transcription factor gene NbTF7 was issued on September 6, 2013 to the National Research Council Canada (NRC).
+Dr. Jonathon Page and Andrea T. Todd of the NRC Plant Biotechnology Institute are the inventors.
 22nd Century funded research and development at NRC thereby becoming NRC’s exclusive worldwide licensee of this transcription factor technology and other technologies.
 22nd Century is further developing the technology, including producing novel commercial tobacco plant varieties.
-Patent Application No. 12/601,752 will be granted by the USPTO shortly and will expire in 2028.
+The patent will be issued by the USPTO within the next few months and will expire in 2028.

-In the United States, 22nd Century has a patent portfolio of 17 issued patents and 13 pending patent applications – mainly related to the key nicotine biosynthesis genes and transcription factors that regulate the expression of these genes, and tobacco harm reduction products produced therefrom.
-22nd Century’s technology allows for the production of the world’s lowest nicotine cigarette, up to 98% less nicotine than that of “light” cigarettes, and a wide spectrum of higher nicotine tobacco as well.
-The resulting tobacco plants are planted, grown, harvested, cured, processed, and made into tobacco products exactly the same as traditional tobacco.
+In the United States, 22nd Century has a patent portfolio of 16 issued patents and 8 pending patent applications – mainly related to the key nicotine biosynthesis genes and transcription factors that regulate the expression of these genes, and tobacco harm reduction products produced therefrom.
+22nd Century’s technology allows for the production of the world’s lowest nicotine cigarette, up to 98% less nicotine than that of “light” cigarettes, and world’s lowest tar-to-nicotine ratio cigarette.

 About 22nd Century Group, Inc.

-22nd Century is a plant biotechnology company whose proprietary technology allows for the levels of nicotine and other nicotinic alkaloids (e.g., nornicotine, anatabine and anabasine) in the tobacco plant to be decreased or increased through genetic engineering and plant breeding.
-22nd Century owns or is the exclusive licensee of 117 issued patents in 78 countries plus an additional 44 pending patent applications.
+22nd Century is a plant biotechnology company whose proprietary technology allows for the levels of nicotine and other nicotinic alkaloids (e.g., nornicotine, anatabine and anabasine) in the tobacco plant to be decreased or increased through genetic engineering or plant breeding.
+22nd Century owns or is the exclusive licensee of 112 issued patents in 78 countries plus an additional 38 pending patent applications.
 Goodrich Tobacco Company, LLC and Hercules Pharmaceuticals, LLC are wholly-owned subsidiaries of 22nd Century.
-Goodrich Tobacco is focused on commercial tobacco products and potentially less harmful cigarettes.
+Goodrich Tobacco is focused on commercial tobacco products and tobacco harm reduction products in development.
 Hercules Pharmaceuticals is focused on X-22, a prescription smoking cessation aid in development.